ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 Whenever possible, streams should only contain objects of the same type.

 ### Avoid retaining streams and disposables directly

+Retaining any [RACStream][] longer than it's needed will cause any dependencies to be retained as well, potentially keeping memory usage much higher than it would be otherwise.

+A [RACSequence][] should be retained only for as long as the `head` of the sequence is needed.
+If the head will no longer be used, retain the `tail` of the node instead of the node itself.

+It's usually unnecessary to directly retain a [RACDisposable][] or a [RACSignal][], because there are often higher-level patterns that can be used instead of manual lifetime management.
+For instance, [-rac_liftSelector:][NSObject+RACLifting] or the [RAC()][RAC] macro can often replace [-subscribeNext:error:completed:][RACSignal].

+See the [Memory Management][] guide for more information.

 ### Process only as much of a stream as you need
 ### Deliver signal results onto a known scheduler
 ### Switch schedulers in as few places as possible